 8. Training of driver

-In addition to the basic course in accordance with 8.2.1.2, drivers shall receive supplementary instruction from a competent person about the detailed risk of the carriage of molten aluminium in vats.
+In addition to the basic course in accordance with 8.2.1.2, drivers shall receive supplementary [training] from a competent person about the detailed risk of the carriage of molten aluminium in vats.

-These shall include the following main points:
+[This training] shall include the following main points:

 (a) The particular handling behaviour of vehicles carrying vats,